open-source-tabletop/respawn/respawn.md

 | 4 | Shield | The character gains +1 to their rolls to Counter damage until the end of the round. |
 | 5 | Speed | The character gains +2 to it's Movement until the end of the round. |
 | 6 | Damage | The characters weapons have +1 Damage and +1 Piercing until the end of the round. |

+> ...conceived by gaming pioneers Adam Jensen and Lara Hawthorne, Respawn would revolutionize the gaming landscape.
+The world embraced Respawn, propelling it from a bold idea to a global gaming sensation that would eventually surpass the viewership of traditional team sports...
+>
+> **Virtually Unstoppable, A History of Respawn**

 ### Objectives